Disgraced: Themes

 National Public Radio describes the play thematically as one that "tackles Islamophobia and questions of Muslim-American identity".
 Isherwood noted: "As two couples exchange observations about faith and politics in the modern world, the intellectual thickets they find themselves in become increasingly tangled."
 More specifically he said, it is a play "about thorny questions of identity and religion in the contemporary world, with an accent on the incendiary topic of how radical Islam and the terrorism it inspires have affected the public discourse."
 Kapoor has "rejected his Muslim upbringing (and even his surname) to better assimilate into his law firm, but he still feels the occasional tug of Islam".
 Geier wrote: "Disgraced offers an engaging snapshot of the challenge for upwardly mobile Islamic Americans in the post-9/11 age."
-According to The Guardian 's Stephen Moss, the play comes to a head as the protagonist "tries to come to terms with his multiple identity – American v Asian, Muslim v secularist, passive observer of injustice v activist".
+According to The Guardians Stephen Moss, the play comes to a head as the protagonist "tries to come to terms with his multiple identity – American v Asian, Muslim v secularist, passive observer of injustice v activist".
 Although Amir has an affinity for $600 shirts with obscenely high thread counts, his home dinner party is set in his apartment which is "spare and tasteful with subtle flourishes of the Orient".

 During interviews following the Pulitzer announcement, Akhtar said that the play's title has both a literal and a metaphorical meaning.
 Literally, Amir plays out his disgrace in almost real time before the audience.
 Metaphorically, Akhtar says "There are ways that the colonial history of the West is still playing out in the Muslim world.
 The events that comprise that history — a disgrace of native peoples, as it were — is still very much a part of our contemporary moment."